victormayala/cs/DOCUMENTATION.md

 -   **`userProductOptions/{userId}/products/{productId}`**: This is the central collection for all customization settings.
 It applies to **all product types**.
 The `userId` is the `configUserId`, and the `productId` can be a Shopify GID, a WooCommerce ID, or a Native Product ID.
 This allows for a unified system for storing design rules.
 -   **`userWooCommerceCredentials/{userId}` / `userShopifyCredentials/{userId}`**: Stores the API keys for connected stores.
 -   **`userStores/{userId}`**: Stores the complete configuration for a user's generated storefront.
+-   **`userStores/{storeId}/approvedFiles`**: A subcollection storing pre-approved brand assets (e.g., logos) that are made available in the customizer for that specific store.

 ---